-Colonoscopies or Home test Kits?
+Colonoscopies or Home test Kits or both?

 There is an old saying: "If you go looking for trouble you're bound to find it".
 The same goes for sickness.
 Thanks to the screening mania, tens of millions of Americans who have no business taking prescription drugs are popping pills.
 Others are undergoing further testing and even enduring unnecessary surgeries.